How Much Does Exposed Ductwork Cost to Install? [2025 Data]

 Photo: rh2010 / Adobe Stock

 Installing exposed ductwork costs $2,200 on average, although it depends on your house size and the type of ductwork you choose.
-Most homeowners spend between $1,600 to $4,800, though huge projects sometimes reach as high as $9,000.
+Most homeowners spend between $1,600 and $4,800, though huge projects sometimes reach as high as $9,000.

 However, exposed ductwork is the least expensive type of ductwork to install due to its easy access, making any work done by a professional much less involved.

-Size of Exposed Ductwork Installation
+Exposed Ductwork Installation Cost per Square Foot

 Exposed ductwork costs less to install than ductwork behind walls or in crawl spaces.
 Here’s a look at the average cost to install exposed ductwork based on a home’s size.